RichyHBM/Coinbag/README.md

     }
 	```

-6. Add a new entry into `utils/BalanceFetcher.kt` to return the amount of crypto held in the address
+6. Create a function for retreiving the balance using the previously created retrofit interface
 	```
 	object LtcBlockcypher {
 	    fun getBalance(address:String) : Double {